PennyLaneAI/pennylane-lightning/README.rst

 Lightning-Qubit installation
 ****************************

-Lightning Qubit comes with installing PennyLane.
-Please follow our `installation instructions on pennylane.ai <https://pennylane.ai/install/>`_ to install PennyLane.
+Lightning-Qubit comes pre-installed with PennyLane.
+Please follow our `installation instructions <https://pennylane.ai/install/#high-performance-computing-and-gpus>`_ to install PennyLane.

 Install from source
 ===================

 .. note::

     The below contains instructions for installing Lightning Qubit ***from source***.
 For most cases, *this is not required* and one can simply use the `installation instructions at pennylane.ai/install <https://pennylane.ai/install>`_.
-    If those instructions did / do not work for you, then consider reading on.
+    If those instructions do not work for you, or you have a more complex build environment that requires building from source, then consider reading on.

 To build Lightning plugins from source you can run